 “My treacherous lieutenant, I know you believe me mad, but I am not going to expend precious ammunition then spare my half-brother just because I want everyone to believe I am crazy.”
 Perseus paused.

 “It seems Chrysaor has a powerful patron.”
 Once again, the sunny weather disappeared.
-Clouds gathered, though this time, they were grey and hardly as threatening as the one Zeus had summoned.
+Clouds gathered, though this time, they were grey and hardly as threatening as the ones Zeus had summoned.

 It began to rain.
 Fortunately, it was rather warm...for all the good it did.
 Given the short distances involved for this battle, the new limited visibility was definitely giving a favourable battlefield to the Chrysaor’s Legend.